Sergio0694/ComputeSharp/README.md

 }
 ```

+## Dispatch info

+As shown in the [Quick start](#quick-start) paragraph, **ComputeSharp** includes a number of special types that allow shaders to access a number of useful dispatch info values, such as the current iteration coordinate or the target dispatch range.
+Here is a list of all the available types in this category:

+- `ThreadIds`: indicates the ids of a given GPU thread running a compute shader.
+That is, it enables a shader to access info on the current iteration index along each axis.
+- `ThreadIds.Normalized`: indicates the normalized ids of a given GPU thread running a compute shader.
+These ids represent equivalent info to those from `ThreadIds`, but normalized in the [0, 1] range.
+The range used for the normalization is the one given by the target dispatch size.
+- `DispatchSize`: indicates the size of the current shader dispatch being executed.
+That is, it enables a shader to access info on the targeted number of invocations along each axis.
+- `GroupIds`: indicates the ids of a given GPU thread running a compute shader within a dispatch group.
+That is, it enables a shader to access info on the index of the current thread with respect to the currently running group.
+- `GroupSize`: indicates the size info of a given GPU thread group running a compute shader.
+That is, it enables a shader to access info on the size of the thread groups being used.
+- `GridIds`: indicates the ids of the current thread group within the dispatch grid.
+That is, it enables a shader to access info on the index of the current thread group with respect to the dispatch grid.

+For more info on how all these values relate to the corresponding HLSL inputs, see the `[numthreads]` docs [here](https://docs.microsoft.com/windows/win32/direct3dhlsl/sm5-attributes-numthreads).
+Note that `ThreadIds`, `GroupIds` and `GridIds` map to `SV_DispatchThreadID`, `SV_GroupThreadID` and `SV_GroupID` respectively, and the `GroupIds.Index` property maps to `SV_GroupIndex`.

 ## Working with images

 As mentioned in the [GPU resource types](#gpu-resource-types) paragraph, there are several texture types that are specialized to work on image pixels, such as `ReadWriteTexture2D<T, TPixel>`.
 Let's imagine we want to write a compute shader that applies some image processing filter: we will need to load an image (eg. using [ImageSharp](https://github.com/SixLabors/ImageSharp), or just the `System.Drawing` APIs) and then process it on the GPU, but without spending time on the CPU to convert pixels from a format such as RGBA32 to the normalized `float` values we want our shader to work on.
 We can do this by utilizing the `ReadWriteTexture2D<T, TPixel>` type as follows: